marcelhoogantink/enhanced-shutter-card/README.md

 I started with a simple change for the motion of the shutters, but soon it became a huge update.
 Due to the inactivity of the Shutter Card, I decided to add this one as 'Enhanced Shutter Card' to HACS.

-It supports all options of the original Card, but also graphical options like different backrounds, windows an shutters.
+It supports all options of the original Card, but also graphical options like different backgrounds, windows an shutters.
 Also the sizes of every shutter can be altered:

 ![Enhanced Shutter Card](EnhancedShutterCard.gif)